shiwaforce/pocok.io/source/documentation/index.md

 ---

 # Overview
-Proco helps to organise and manage Docker, Docker-Compose, Kubernetes projects of any complexity using simple YAML config files to shorten the route from finding your project to initialising it in your local environment.
+Poco helps to organise and manage Docker, Docker-Compose, Kubernetes projects of any complexity using simple YAML config files to shorten the route from finding your project to initialising it in your local environment.

 - Simple.
 Configure, run and switch between projects with a very simple command line interface.
 - Flexibility.
 Manage, scale, maintain projects of any complexity with ease.